 TIP!
 The hotel’s house cocktail is the Belmondino – made with Mandalay Rum.
 It’s a little bit like a mojito, but better!
 Be sure to try one as you plan a return stay for a super-special occasion.

-TIP!
-Gardeners: Before you leave, wander through the gardens – they’re spectacular.
+Before you leave, wander through the Governor’s Residence gardens – they’re spectacular.
 A reliable source told us ‘the most beautiful tree we’d ever seen’ was amherstia, also called ‘the pride of Burma’.

 #4.
 Generally exploring Yangon

 “We have a lot to smile about now” was the response of one local when we mentioned that everyone we’d met in Yangon was so lovely and smiling.
-Just wandering around Yangon, trying street food stalls, browsing markets and unplanned walks were all equal highlights.
+Just wandering around Yangon on foot, trying street food stalls, browsing markets and unplanned walks were all equal highlights.